Duke Ellington: Early career

 Working as a freelance sign painter from 1917, Ellington began assembling groups to play for dances.
 In 1919, he met drummer Sonny Greer from New Jersey, who encouraged Ellington's ambition to become a professional musician.
 Ellington built his music business through his day job.
 When a customer asked him to make a sign for a dance or party, he would ask if they had musical entertainment; if not, Ellington would offer to play for the occasion.
 He also had a messenger job with the U.S. Navy and State departments, where he made a wide range of contacts.

 Ellington moved out of his parents' home and bought his own as he became a successful pianist.
 At first, he played in other ensembles, and in late 1917 formed his first group, "The Duke's Serenaders" ("Colored Syncopators", his telephone directory advertising proclaimed).
 He was also the group's booking agent.
 His first play date was at the True Reformer's Hall, where he took home 75 cents.

 Ellington played throughout the D.C. area and into Virginia for private society balls and embassy parties.
-The band included childhood friend Otto Hardwick, who began playing the string bass, then moved to C-melody sax and finally settled on alto saxophone; Arthur Whetsel on trumpet; Elmer Snowden on banjo; and Sonny Greer on drums.
+The band included childhood friend Otto Hardwick, who began playing the string bass, then moved to C-melody saxophone, and finally settled on alto saxophone; Arthur Whetsel on trumpet; Elmer Snowden on banjo; and Sonny Greer on drums.
 The band thrived, performing for both African-American and white audiences, rare in the segregated society of the day.